 How do we design a prompt around this to get useful generations for the agent interacting with the customer?
 Let's begin with telling our model what the general setting is and what the remainder of the prompt is going to contain:

 Great, we've told our model about what to expect and have made it clear that our query is a question of the customer.
 Next, let's show the model the beginning of the response we would like to give the customer.

 Note how we've stated clearly that the next sentence is a response to the question, that it comes from a customer service agent, and that we want to give a positive answer.
 Putting this all together, we obtain the following prompt:

-Feeding this into our shark model multiple times we get following completions:
+Feeding this into our Medium model multiple times we get the following completions:

 - Yes, we are able to accept returns if the product is unused and unopened.

 - Yes, we are happy to refund your purchase.
 However, we do require you to return the item to our store for a full refund.